 listen L7-VIP bind 192.168.10.10:80 transparent accept-proxy mode http balance leastconn cookie SERVERID insert nocache indirect server backup 127.0.0.1:9081 backup non-stick option http-keep-alive option forwardfor option redispatch option abortonclose maxconn 40000 server WEB1 192.168.10.11:80 weight 100 check inter 6000 rise 2 fall 3 minconn 0 maxconn 0 on-marked-down shutdown-sessions server WEB2 192.168.10.12:80 weight 100 check inter 6000 rise 2 fall 3 minconn 0 maxconn 0 on-marked-down shutdown-sessions server WEB3 192.168.10.13:80 weight 100 check inter 6000 rise 2 fall 3 minconn 0 maxconn 0 on-marked-down shutdown-sessions

-Using the WUI option: Cluster Configuration > SSL Terminatonclick [Modify] next to the relevant STunnel Virtual Service and enable the option Set as Transparent Proxy as shown below:
+Using the WUI option: Cluster Configuration > SSL Terminatonclick [Modify] next to the relevant stunnel Virtual Service and enable the option Enable Proxy Protocol as shown below:

-Using the WUI option: Cluster Configuration > Layer 7 - Virtual Services click [Modify] next to the relevant HAProxy Virtual Service and enable the options Set X-Forward-for Header(enabled by default) and Proxy Protocol as shown below:
+Using the WUI option: Cluster Configuration > Layer 7 - Virtual Services click [Modify] next to the relevant HAProxy Virtual Service and check that the correct options have been enabled Set X-Forward-for Header(enabled by default) and Proxy Protocol as shown below:

-Finally, restart HAProxy and STunnel to apply the changes using the restart buttons that appear at the top of the screen as shown below:
+Finally, reload HAProxy and stunnel to apply the changes using the restart buttons that appear at the top of the screen as shown below: